Parametric Objects

 GeoBezier3Curve

-Can consist of: polyline (GeoLine), circular arc (GeoArc), circle (GeoCircle), elliptic arc (GeoEllipticArc), ellipse (GeoEllipse), polybezier (GeoBezier3Curve), with the endpoint of the previous geometry coinciding with the start point of the next geometry.
+Can consist of the following geometries: polyline (GeoLine), arc (GeoArc), circle (GeoCircle), elliptic arc (GeoEllipticArc), ellipse (GeoEllipse), poly bezier (GeoBezier3Curve), with the end coordinate of the previous geometry coinciding with the start coordinate of the next geometry.

-Can consist of: polyline (GeoLine), parametric line (GeoCompoundCurve), circle (GeoCircle), ellipse (GeoEllipse), with all geometries closed.
+Can consist of the following geometries: polyline (GeoLine), parametric line (GeoCompoundCurve), circle (GeoCircle), ellipse (GeoEllipse), with all geometries being closed.

 GeoCurvePolygon

-Composed of multiple sub-objects, each containing a single geometry type: polyline (GeoLine), circular arc (GeoArc), circle (GeoCircle), elliptic arc (GeoEllipticArc), ellipse (GeoEllipse), parametric line (GeoCompoundCurve), polybezier (GeoBezier3Curve).
-Specifically, when sub-object is GeoLine, it can only contain one line object.
+Composed of multiple sub-objects, each containing only one geometry, which can be: polyline (GeoLine), arc (GeoArc), circle (GeoCircle), elliptic arc (GeoEllipticArc), ellipse (GeoEllipse), parametric line (GeoCompoundCurve), poly bezier (GeoBezier3Curve).
+Specifically, when the sub-object is GeoLine, the contained line object count must be 1.

 GeoMultiCurve

-Composed of multiple sub-objects, each containing a single geometry type: polygon (GeoRegion), parametric region (GeoCurvePolygon).
-Specifically, when sub-object is GeoRegion, it can only contain one polygon object.
+Composed of multiple sub-objects, each containing only one geometry, which can be: polygon (GeoRegion), parametric region (GeoCurvePolygon).
+Specifically, when the sub-object is GeoRegion, the contained polygon object count must be 1.

 GeoMultiSurface